 For Mukama, a senior that has been apart of several thrilling battles between the two teams it was just another regular season victory on their way to their ultimate goal.

 “We are the top two teams in the country, we knew it was going to be an exciting game, especially on their home-court.
-They came and beat us at home, it was only fair that we returned the favor.
-We are going to see them again, this was a statement game, but this is not the goal, it’s just another game, just the top two teams playing hard and it was big game.”
+They came and beat us at home, it was only fair that we returned the favour.
+We are going to see them again, this was a statement game, but this is not the goal, it’s just another game, just the top two teams playing hard and it was a big game.”

 As for Rana, a win over Carleton is always a big win, specially in their building, but ultimately he’s also glad his star player is getting some well deserved credit.

 “He’s arguably the best player in the country now, with what he can do on the glass and his length, he can make three’s, he can play point at 6’8″, he is a unique talent in our league and I’m just really glad that he is finally expressing that at highest levels.” spoke Rana on defining his star players growth under his watch.

 Rounding out Ryerson’s win were key plays from Yusuf Ali (12 points, 5 rebounds) and Tanor Ngom with 8 points, 8 rebounds and a disruptive 6 blocks.

 Carleton was led by double-doubles from standouts Eddie Ekiyor (21 point, 10 rebound, 3 blocks) and TJ Lall 16 points, 10 rebounds and 5 assists.
 Isiah Osborne hit some big shots and finished with 17 points, 6 rebounds and 3 assists.

 The Rams limited Carleton to just 6-of-27 shooting (22.2%) from downtown including just two second-half three-pointers after hitting four-of-five in the opening quarter.